48 Experiments

 Full details at bigastrologybook.com ↗

-Outcomes: Positive — Statistically significant result supporting hypothesis Null — No significant effect found Mixed — Partial or inconsistent support Success — Replicated or strongly confirmed Low — Below threshold significance
+Outcomes: Positive — Statistically significant result supporting hypothesis Null — No significant effect found Mixed — Partial or inconsistent support Incomplete — Design ready; data collection pending Low — Below threshold significance

 Filter: